dginhoux/ansible_role.ginhouxnet.iptables/README.md

 ## DESCRIPTION

 This ansible role configure iptables.<br />
-It also save rules to ensure rules applied at machine startup.
+It also save rules to ensure rules are applied at machine startup.
+<br /><br />
+A special feature is added on save function.
+It permet to remove line with content not necessary to be persistent, like docker rules (variable iptables_conf_remove_pattern), is removed with a lineinfile module.